mihirp161/covid19-random_scripts/README.md

 	* **500_rows_maker** - filters a dataframe based on queries.
 	* **replace_url_stripped** - A stripped down version of clean_json_step2.py, that only removes only removes the URL with <title> tag.
 	* **clean_standardize**- Formats jsonLines into proper json trees.
+	* **1mill_rows_maker**- Groups all the files in a folder, outputs 1 million rows csv file, then outputs files based on selected query.